Quantum Spin Hall Z₂ Invariant Calculator

 Because the product is negative, the calculator reports ν = 1.
 That means the material is classified as a topological insulator in the quantum spin Hall class, assuming the Fu–Kane assumptions are satisfied.
 Physically, this is the pattern you would expect when there is an odd number of effective band inversions across the TRIM points, often highlighted by a sign change at Γ relative to the others.

 A third instructive example is the set δΓ = −1, δX = −1, δY = −1, and δM = −1.
 Multiplying four negative signs gives a positive product, so ν = 0 again.
-This is a useful reminder that the Z₂ invariant is not determined by how many negative entries appear by themselves, but by whether the total parity product is negative or positive.
+This is a useful reminder that the Z₂ invariant is not determined by how many negative entries appear on their own, but by whether the total parity product is negative or positive.
 In other words, the classification depends on the parity of the inversion pattern, not simply on the presence of negative signs.

 | δΓ | δX | δY | δM | ν | Phase |